Gian Piero de Bellis

 "Feudal socialism: half lamentation, half lampoon; half echo of the past, half menace of the future; at times, by its bitter, witty and incisive criticism, striking the bourgeoisie to the very heart's core; but always ludicrous in its effect, through total incapacity to comprehend the march of modern history.
 The aristocracy, in order to rally the people to them, waved the proletarian alms-bag in front for a banner.
 But the people, so often as it joined them, saw on their hindquarters the old feudal coats of arms, and deserted with loud and irreverent laughter."
 [1848, Karl Marx and Friedrich Engels]

-To some professed Marxists in the anti-globalization movement it would probably come as a shock to know that Marx was in favour of:
+probably come as a shock to know that Marx was in favour of:

 - Free trade.

 "Mais en général, de nos jours, le système protecteur est conservateur, tandis que le système du libre-échange est destructeur.
 Il dissout les anciennes nationalités et pousse à l'extrême l'antagonisme entre la bourgeoisie et le prolétariat.
 En un mot, le système de la liberté commerciale hâte la révolution sociale.
 C'est seulement dans ce sens révolutionnaire, Messieurs, que je [Karl Marx] vote en faveur du libre-échange." ("But, in general, the protective system of our day is conservative, while the free trade system is destructive.
 It breaks up old nationalities and pushes the antagonism between the proletariat and the bourgeoisie to the extreme.
 In a word, the free trade system hastens the social revolution.
 It is in this revolutionary sense alone, gentlemen, that I vote in favor of free trade.")
-[1848, Karl Marx]
+[1848, Karl Marx]- Child labour

 "From the Factory system budded, as Robert Owen has shown us in detail, the germ of the education of the future, an education that will, in the case of every child over a given age, combine productive labour with instruction and gymnastics, not only as one of the methods of adding to the efficiency of production, but as the only method of producing fully developed human beings."
 [1867, Karl Marx].